Recycling Air Conditioners: A Complete Guide

 • Wiring and misc electronics

-The biggest concern is the refrigerant, a chemical coolant that must Be properly handled.
-It can’t just be released into the air—it requires specialized handling by licensed facilities
+The biggest concern is the refrigerant, a chemical coolant that must be properly handled.
+It can’t just be released into the air—it requires specialized handling by licensed facilities.

 Where to Recycle an Old Air Conditioner